du82/unfathoming/content/archive/2024/telegram-analysis.md

 ---
-title: Analysis of Telegram's design
+title: Telegram's Design: An In-Depth Analysis
 description: This analysis delves into the design philosophy behind Telegram, exploring how the messaging app elegantly balances simplicity with powerful features.
 date: 2020-06-22
 tags:
   - analysis
   - design
+banner: telegram.png
 draft: false
 ---
 Telegram is a messsaging app that was founded in 2013 by Nikolai and Pavel Durov.
 It's become a phenomenon in most of the world, with 950 million monthly active users.
 What I think is most interesting about it is its simple and intutitive, yet powerful design.